-At least 15,000 plants, of which 6,000 are found nowhere else in the world, grace the swamps, mangroves, and lowland and montane forests of the island.
-The Heart of Borneo is home to approximately 10,000 of these.
+At least 15,000 plants, of which 6,000 are found nowhere else in the world, can be found in the swamps, mangroves, and lowland and montane forests of the island.
+The Heart of Borneo is home to around 10,000 of these.

-They are also home to thousands of plants, lichens and fungi, which in turn form the base of a food chain that nurtures a wide array of species.
-This web of life is at the heart of the Borneo tropical rainforests.
+They are also home to thousands of plants, lichens and fungi, which form the base of a food chain that nurtures a wide array of species.
+This web of life is at the heart of Borneo’s tropical rainforests.

-Borneo, a science magnetBorneo has lured scientists for over 150 years, and has played a key role in the discovery of evolution.
-Notably, Alfred Wallace's theories of natural selection were inspired by his travels on the island in the 19th century.
+Borneo’s role in the discovery of evolutionBorneo has lured scientists for over 150 years, and has played a key role in the discovery of evolution.
+Alfred Wallace's theories of natural selection were inspired by his travels on the island in the 19th century.

-Since that time, scientists have busied themselves discovering and naming new species, and the latest research suggests that they will continue doing so for decades to come - if the forests are not wiped out by deforestation.
+Since that time, scientists have busied themselves discovering and naming new species.
+The latest research suggests that they will continue doing so for decades to come - if the forests are not wiped out first.

-Where to look for rare wildlife in BorneoThe place that holds the largest potential for new discoveries is the Heart of Borneo, as it harbours large, and more importantly, continuous tracts of virgin montane forest, many of which remain unexplored.
+Finding rare wildlife in BorneoThe place that holds the largest potential for new discoveries is the Heart of Borneo.
+It harbours large and continuous tracts of virgin montane forest, much of which remains unexplored.

-The montane forests of Borneo form high altitude islands in a sea of lowland dipterocarp forests.
-As a result of their isolation, these places harbour a unique and rich selection of species from Asian and Australasian families, making Borneo's montane habitats some of the most diverse on Earth compared to similar ones elsewhere.
+The montane forests of Borneo are like high altitude islands in a sea of lowland dipterocarp forests.
+Due to their isolation, these places harbour a unique and rich selection of species from Asian and Australasian families, making Borneo's montane habitats some of the most diverse on Earth.